Choosing the best line of credit for your needs does not need to be complicated.

 - Visa Access Card

-A personal line of credit is a revolving credit product that allows you to borrow cash when you need it up to a predetermined limit.
+A line of credit is revolving credit product that enables you to access cash up to a predetermined limit whenever required.

 If a borrower has a line of credit with a limit of $10,000 and draws down $3,000, then the remaining availability is $7,000.